nsp24/IndiaAirQualityAnalysis/README.md

 # Analysis of Air Quality in India
+## Analysis consists of
+### 1. Real-time data collected from data.gov.in
-### Analyzing the Air Quality Dataset from Kaggle.
+### 2. Analyzing historical Air Quality Dataset from Kaggle.
 ---
-The dataset is here: https://www.kaggle.com/shrutibhargava94/india-air-quality-data
+The real-time data is accessed via the API exposed by data.gov.in The historical dataset is here: https://www.kaggle.com/shrutibhargava94/india-air-quality-data